neo-ngd/NEO-Tutorial/neo_docs_Consensus/Consensus_en.md

 ## pBFT

+It has been argued that implement a consensus fully based on asynchronous system is not possible, in the work of  *M. Fischer, N. Lynch, and M. Paterson*, "Impossibility of
+Distributed Consensus With One Faulty Process", in the Journal of the ACM, in 1985.

+In this sense, we must rely on a basic notion of synchrony for providing liveness.

+possible [9].
+ We guarantee liveness, i.e., clients

 A brief summary of the pBFT folows of states can be seen in the ![Neo Specification](https://github.com/NeoResearch/yellowpaper/blob/master/sections/graphviz-images/graphviz-pbft.jpg?raw=true).

 pBFT was designed for....

 ## dBFT

+Part of the content of this tutorial has been extracted from the [dBFT formal specification](https://github.com/NeoResearch/yellowpaper/blob/master/sections/08_dBFT.md).

+While the previous aforementioned livess was proved for the pBFT, the scenario in which dBFT works is a real-word large-scale public blockchain with state machine replication.
+The nature of the information shared is different and information could not be leaked.
+For this purpose, a refined and precisely designed recover mechanism is part of the dBFT mechanism.

 The current dBFT 2.0 flow of states can be seen ![here](https://github.com/NeoResearch/yellowpaper/blob/master/sections/graphviz-images/graphviz-dbft-v2-recover.jpg?raw=true)